Archive How to Put Parental Control on Kindle

 What is the Amazon Kindle?

-The Amazon Kindle is an e-reader that was first launched in 2007 and has since become one of the most popular brands of e-readers today.
-The brand has many models, each of which can be categorized into different generations.
+The Amazon Kindle is an e-reader that was first launched in 2007.
+It has since become one of the most popular brands of e-readers today.
+The brand has many device options, each of which can be categorized into different generations.

 • Touch